jonathanlinat/day-of-defeat-linuxgsm-server-setup/README.md

 # Day of Defeat: Set up a server with LinuxGSM

-Welcome to the comprehensive guide for setting up a **Day of Defeat** server using `Linux Game Server Manager` (aka `LinuxGSM`).
+Welcome to the comprehensive guide for setting up a **Day of Defeat** server using `Linux Game Server Manager` (`LinuxGSM`).
 Below, you'll find detailed steps and resources to ensure a hassle-free server setup.

 | 💬 Join an Active Community |
 | --------------------------- |